skeezerbean/SPP-LegionV2-Management/README.md

 ### Changes -

+**0.0.2.11** - Added option to boost current xp for battlepets for selected account, helps boost leveling

-**0.0.2.10** - Add option to set all BattlePets to rare quality for selected account
+**0.0.2.10** - Added option to set all BattlePets to rare quality for selected account

 **0.0.2.9** -  Some cleanup, add some orphaned account checks, fixed some potential crashes, add orpaned object detail list of items found